All Episodes

 Another thing it tells me is how many of those people protesting were actually illegals.

-You know, i uh uh i i in most cases, and we make jokes about it, but it's it's it's gonna be difficult to register to vote if you're illegal.
+You know, in most cases, and we make jokes about it, but it's going to be difficult to register to vote if you're illegal.

-You're not gonna show up and do it for fear of getting caught or what have you.
+You're not going to show up and do it for fear of getting caught or what have you.

-Um the the next thing that's troublesome about it is that the uh the the whole the whole notion that the future of the Republican Party hinges on a specific group of new voters and that we're gonna come up with a piece of legislation that panders to them rather than deal with the issue is just frustrating as hell.
+The next thing that's troublesome about it is that the whole notion that the future of the Republican Party hinges on a specific group of new voters and that we're going to come up with a piece of legislation that panders to them rather than deal with the issue is just frustrating as hell.

 And the House Republicans, as I mentioned earlier, and as you know now, have shelved the whole thing.